-Your service charge is the money you pay towards the communal day-to-day running costs of your estate, block or both.
-Your charge covers many different services, depending on where you live.
+Your service charge is the money you pay towards the day-to-day running costs of the scheme or area where you live.
+Your charge covers many different services, depending on your lease or transfer.

-A variable service charge means that you pay the same amount every week or month during the financial year (April to March).
-This charge is based on how much we know or estimate it'll cost to provide services on your estate, block or both.
+A variable service charge means that you pay the same amount every week, month or quarter during the financial year (April to March).
+This charge is based on how much we know or estimate it'll cost to provide services in the scheme or area where you live.

-At the end of the financial year, annual accounts will be produced to show your income and expenditure for the year.
+Within six months of the end of the financial year, annual accounts will be produced to show your income and expenditure for the year.
 If the service charge collected doesn't cover the actual cost of the services provided, we'll request a payment for the shortfall, or include the recovery in the following year's service charge, depending on your lease.
 Any surplus will be credited to your individual customer account or included in your following year's service charge, depending on your lease.